 The Bank's compliance officer coordinates the Bank's compliance activities.
-The Bank's compliance division had 9 FTEs as of 31 December 2017.

 The compliance officer works independently and reports directly to the CEO in accordance with the FME requirements.
 The compliance officer has monthly meetings with the CEO, during which the compliance officer presents a report on activities during the past month and refers certain matters to the CEO.
 The compliance officer also meets the chief risk officer and the internal auditor on a monthly basis.
 In addition, the compliance officer reports to the Board Audit Committee on a quarterly basis and to the Board of Directors on an annual basis.